Over $1 Billion Recovered for Clients Across the Nation

 In a class action lawsuit, consumers harmed by a company’s negligent behavior suffer nearly identical injuries and join together to bring a claim against the offending entity.
-Many people choose the class action route in order to minimize legal fees and bolster the legitimacy of their claim.
-When class action lawsuits settle or the court issues a verdict, those bringing the class action receive equal shares of the payout.
-However, in order to effectively join a class action or prove that you have a class action case, you must be able to prove that all plaintiffs suffered calculable losses and very similar injuries.
+Many people choose the class action route to minimize legal fees and bolster the legitimacy of their claim.
+When class action lawsuits settle or the court issues a verdict, those bringing the class action receive equal payout shares.
+However, to effectively join a class action or prove that you have a class action case, you must be able to prove that all plaintiffs suffered calculable losses and very similar injuries.

 Learn More About Simon Law↓

 Find Out if You Have a Mass Tort or Class Action Lawsuit

 At The Simon Law Firm, P.C., we handle mass torts and class actions.
 We are prepared to help you evaluate your case, decide which approach is most beneficial, and determine which is more likely to succeed.
 If you have been injured by a corporate entity’s negligence or reckless behavior, contact our personal injury and mass tort attorneys as soon as possible to schedule a free consultation.

 How Long Do I Have to File a Lawsuit?

 One of the most important things you need to know if you’ve been injured in an accident is how much time you have to file a claim.
 In Missouri, the statute of limitations for filing an injury claim is five years from when the injury occurred.

 In some cases, where the effects of the injury do not reveal themselves right away, the court may allow you to substitute the date of discovery for the start of the statute of limitations.
 This is to give the person filing the claim ample time to pursue compensation, no matter the circumstances.